Joel Kitamirike

 Joel Derick Kitamirike (born 5 April 1984) is a former professional footballer who played as a defender.
 He played for Football League One club Brentford during the 2003–04 season and for Scottish Premier League club Dundee in 2005.
 His most recent club was Chelmsford City.
 Born in Uganda, he moved to England as a child and has British citizenship.

-In November 2008 he was sentenced to 20 months' imprisonment for supplying Class A drugs and possession of Class A and other drugs with intent to supply.
+In November 2008, he was sentenced to 20 months' imprisonment for supplying Class A drugs and possession of Class A and other drugs with intent to supply.

 Club career

 Kitamirike was born in Kampala, Uganda, in 1984 and came to England when he was six years old.
 He began his career as a youth player at Chelsea, where he made one appearance aged 17, deputising in a UEFA Cup tie against Hapoel Tel Aviv, when several players did not travel to Israel because of a security threat.
 He joined Brentford on loan in September 2003 and extended his loan in November 2003 for the rest of the 2003–04 season, during which he made 25 league and cup appearances for Brentford.
-He was released by Chelsea at the end of the 2003–04 season, and after trials with Dutch club Willem II Tilburg and Walsall, joined Mansfield Town in December 2004 on a non-contract basis.
+He was released by Chelsea at the end of the 2003–04 season, and after trials with Dutch club Willem II and Walsall, joined Mansfield Town in December 2004 on a non-contract basis.
 He made two appearances for Mansfield before joining Dundee in January 2005 on a two-year contract.
 He made seven starts for Dundee in the 2004–05 season as the club were relegated from the Scottish Premier League and made two further appearances before leaving the club in November 2005 after agreeing a deal to terminate his contract.
 Two months later, he joined Major Soccer League club, Columbus Crew.

 He made one appearance for the Crew before dropping into English non-league football and playing for Fisher Athletic and Weymouth.
 He was released by Weymouth in February 2008 and joined Chelmsford City, for whom he made one appearance before leaving the club at the end of the 2007–08 season.

-In November 2008 he was sentenced to 20 months' imprisonment for supplying Class A drugs and possession of Class A and other drugs with intent to supply.
+In November 2008, he was sentenced to 20 months' imprisonment for supplying Class A drugs and possession of Class A and other drugs with intent to supply.